 The law in Victoria now recognises that economic abuse is a form of family violence.

-Economic abuse, for the purposes of the Act, is behaviour by a person which is coercive, deceptive or unreasonably controls another person without their consent:
+Economic abuse, for the Act, is behaviour by a person which is coercive, deceptive or unreasonably controls another person without their consent:

 - in a way that denies the person economic or financial autonomy they would have had but for the behaviour; or

 - by withholding (or threatening to withhold) the financial support necessary for meeting the reasonable living expenses of the person or their child if they are entirely or predominantly dependent on the first person to meet those living expenses.

 Examples include coercing a person to relinquish control over assets and income, preventing a person from seeking or keeping employment.

 Others are removing or keeping a family member's property without permission, or threatening to do so, coercing a person to claim social security payments and preventing a person (without lawful excuse) from having access to joint financial assets for the purposes of meeting normal household expenses.

 For the purposes of the Act, emotional or psychological abuse means behaviour by a person towards another person that torments, intimidates, harasses or is offensive to the other person.

 Examples include repeated derogatory taunts, including racial taunts, threatening to disclose a person's sexual orientation to the person's friends or family against the person's wishes.

 Others are threatening to withhold a person's medication, preventing connections with family or culture and threatening to commit suicide or self harm or injuries to others with the intention of tormenting or intimidating a family member.